device42/device42-docs/docs/reports/reports/discovery-quality-scores.md

 The discovery scores have been refactored to reflect what Device42 does during discovery more accurately.
 When Device42 communicates with an API rather than an individual endpoint (e.g., a virtual machine), Device42 now creates an _API Manager_ discovery score record to report successes or failures against the API endpoint directly.
 Devices returned by the API will then generate individual discovery score records.

-To view the Discovery Scores page, select  _Analytics > Discovery Status > Discovery Scores_ from the main menu_._
+To view the Discovery Scores page, select  _Analytics > Discovery Status > Discovery Scores_ from the main menu.

 ![](/assets/images/Discovery-scores-pie-charts-2.png)